yinhongyan/notes/docs/concept.md

 * [Folder ID: folder1-2]
 content: RSS url2

-Engruption: Folder can be encrypted, shared content will be shared encrypted.
+Encruption: Folder can be encrypted, shared content will be shared encrypted.
 And only subscriber who has a key can decrypt it.
 Here is only one key pairs.
 All subscribers has one key to decrupt content.

 Subscriber, can subscribe for a full folder.
 Or choose ways to subscribe:
 * recent 10 records